Riddle339/Chat_App/README.md

 # Chat_App
 Messenger web app with full implementation of group channels, direct messaging, and authentication.
-Accessible at https://riddle-chat-app.netlify.app

 Built with JavaScript, React, and running on Node.js